hidekatsu-izuno/express-aws-lambda/README.md

 This library is a express.js extension for AWS Lambda and ALB.
 You can run your web application for the express.js on AWS Lambda.

 This is simillar to [aws-serverless-express](https://github.com/awslabs/aws-serverless-express).
-As aws-serverless-express doesn't use express.js, is is not able to use many feature.
+But this implementation don't use a socket.

 ## Getting Started